EdZielinski/project0/project2/README.md

 ![IMAGE](images/ImageSIX_messageFormattingBehaviour.png)

+* The class ‘self’ is added to the div and if the message is the authors, then it **floats left**, blue color, a close icon, an author tab, timestamp and a blue back color
+* If there is **not** a ‘self’ class then the message is not the originating author, **floats right**, grey color, a close icon, an author tab, timestamp and  grey back color
+*
 **Event Six - document.querySelector('.back').addEventListener('click', () => {}**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When the user clicks the back arrow on the view, then the view changes back to the channelFormRow.
 The messages and messageFormRow are removed from the view.